Introduction

 • Ability to detect and correct a deviation

 Control measures are named.
 PRPs are controlled and monitored by the various procedures.
 Corrective measures have been named for each CCP (intervening on product and process).
-Critical standards are defined, validated and subject to verification.
+Critical standards are defined, validated and subject to .

 All measurements are recorded and kept as prescribed.